Diseases

 • Immunological basis of diagnosis

-Neutralizing antibodies against VP2 and VP5.
+Neutralizing antibodies against VP2 can be detected by seroneutralisation test.
 Antibodies against VP7 are detected in the current commercial ELISA tests.
 Antibodies against other conserved viral proteins could also serve as a basis to indicate a previous infection.
-Cellular immune responses against NS1, VP-2, VP3, VP5 and VP7.
+Cellular immune responses against NS1, VP2, VP3, VP5 and VP7 have been observed.

 • Main means of prevention, detection and control